Send Feedback

 Joins

-q supports standard relational joins like left loin (lj) an inner join (ij) but is most famous for its specialized temporal joins.
+q supports standard relational joins like left join (lj) and inner join (ij) but is most famous for its specialized temporal joins.

-To join metadata (like company descriptions) from a master to a trade based on the common field sym:
+To join metadata (like company descriptions) from master to trade, the following example uses sym, the key column of the master table:

 sym time price size stop cond ex description issueprice